 Figures/Tables: No limit, but 10 figures are deemed sufficient.

-Description: Original research manuscripts should take the following format: Introduction, Methods, Results, Discussion and/or Conclusions.
+Description: Original research manuscripts should take the following format: Introduction, Materials and Methods, Results, Discussion and/or Conclusions.
 Original articles must have originality and clinical impact.
 The quality and impact of the study will be considered during peer-review.

 Original research manuscripts should include a section describing the contribution made by each author to the manuscript.
 See the "Author Contributions" sections for details.